-15.6.
-Once all of the blood samples have been appropriately labelled, the SN must handover the blood samples to the OPP, who must then place the blood samples in a sealable sample pouch and store in the relevant organ box in preparation for organ handover.
+- 15.7.
+Once all of the blood samples have been appropriately labelled, the SN must handover the blood samples to the OPP, who must then place the blood samples in a sealable sample pouch and store in the relevant organ box in preparation for organ handover. - 15.8.
+FRM6723 (Sample Form) is available for the SN to accompany blood samples as needed.